oneapi-src/oneDNN/doc/primitives/eltwise.md

 @anchor dg_eltwise_impl_limits
 ## Implementation Limitations

+1. Swish is supported only by CPU engine (no GPU support).

-1. No primitive specific limitations.
-Refer to @ref dev_guide_data_types for limitations related to data types support.
+2. Refer to @ref dev_guide_data_types for
+   limitations related to data types support.

 ## Performance Tips